MissedMemo/python-server-parser-challenge/README.md

   or type "export PATH=$PATH:/somePath/someDirectory" to add it to your path, in order not to have to pre-pend "start.sh" with a "./" when running the script.
 - type "chmod +x start.sh" at the terminal, to make the script executable
+- click to "accept incoming network connections" when prompted